-- Key pairs4 and references to key pairs; - Certificates and CRLs; - Audit logs of all security relevant operations; - Authentication data, such as TOE user information; - Authorization data, such as which TOE user is authorized to which resources.
+- Key pairs3 and references to key pairs; - Certificates and CRLs: - Basic CA configuration; - Audit logs of all security relevant operations; - Authentication data, such as TOE user information; - Authorization data, such as which TOE user is authorized to which resources.

-CESeCore enforces access control and maintains integrity of the data for which it is required.
+EJBCA enforces access control and maintains integrity of the data for which it is required.

-1.3.1.6 Cryptographic module
+1.3.1.7 Cryptographic module